Marco Weymans: Club career

+With one and a half seasons of professional football under his belt, he signed a contract with Swedish first division club Östersunds FK in January 2019.
+In his first season, he played in 14 of their 30 league matches.

+After his contract with Östersunds expired in early 2022, Weymans was without a club for a while.
+In April 2022 it was announced that Weymans joined the training of Beerschot VA to maintain his condition, the club had just been relegated from the top Belgian division.
+On 24 June 2022, Beerschot announced that Weymans had managed to convince the club to offer him a contract: he signed for one season with an option for an additional year.
+Weymans thus returned to the club where it all started for him.

+In 2024, he helped Beerschot to promotion back to the Jupiler Pro League after two seasons away, with Dirk Kuyt as head coach.

 International career

 Weymans was born in Belgium to a Belgian father and Burundian mother.
 Weymans represented Belgium at several youth levels, the last being at under-19 level.
 He scored one goal for the side, from the halfway line during a match against Sweden in March 2015.

 Weymans debuted for the Burundi national team in a 1–1 2021 Africa Cup of Nations qualification tie with Mauritania on 11 November 2020.